qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - some emails are not loading for me
 - email is not loading
 - edison only lets me load of a conversations from my account how do i get it to load more
-- mail loading time is tbsp
+- mail loading time is too long
-- all inboxes does not load tbsp
+- all inboxes does not load
-- not loading up email tbsp
+- not loading up email content
 - not loading my emails
 - the signature is not loading a picture but it will load on my other accounts those are the images it won't load it when they all work on desktop gmail
 - my email is not loading it keeps saying its checking but does not load for all my mailboxes
 - emails not loading
 - not loading mail
 - loading loading
-- help email tbsp will not load
+- help email will not load
 - still will not load my emails
 - not loading the inbox
 - does not load my emails at all